 Editorial, Jean-Pierre Cabestan

 ALL INTERESTED ARE WELCOME!

-This seminar will be held in English.
+This seminar was held in English.